next-actions/pytest-mh/docs/articles/bundled-utilities/firewall.rst

 Firewall: Managing Network Access
 #################################

-The :mod:`pytest_mh.utils.firewall` provides generic interface to remote system firewall as well as two specific implementations of this interface: Firewalld and Windows Firewall.
+The :mod:`pytest_mh.utils.firewall` provides a generic interface to manage the remote system firewall as well as two specific implementations of this
+interface: Firewalld and Windows Firewall.

 These utilities allows you to create inbound and outbound rules to block or allow access to specific ports, IP addresses or hostnames.